paeb/ISEF-Code/README.md

 # ISEF-Code

 To run the code, please install R and RStudio.
-Also, please change the working directory in line 6 of each file to your own before running.
+After downloading the files, please change the working directory in line 6 of each R script accordingly before running.